TroodInc/trood-restify/README.md

 **`form.submit(options, remove)`** - start http request with `body = form.data`
 ```
 options: {
+  endpoint: <string>, // specify endpoint if standart does not match
+  // its required for form without apiName and modelName
   method: <POST|PATCH|DELETE|GET>,
   // specify http method (default PATCH if form create with pk or POST if not)
-  endpoint: <string>, // specify endpoint if standart does not match
+  // its required for form without apiName and modelName
   headers: <object>, // same as headers in API config; added or replaced api headers
   filters: <string|object>, // http request arguments
 }